FredHutch/excel2json-oncoscape/dataformat.md

 # Rules for Input dataset

-- General rules:
+## General rules:

-    - Column names for the clinical field
+#### Column names and data types
-    - If the clinical-related column names have postfix indicating the data format (i.e. '-DATE', '-STRING', '-NUMBER', '-BOOLEAN'), the values will be parsed accordingly.
-If datatype is not specified from the column name, the value will be auto-interpreted by the code.
+- For Clinical-related tables (PATIENT, PATIENT EVENT etc.), the dafault data type is **string**.
+User can append postfix to specify other data types to ensure the downstream calculation.
+    - '-N' as numerica values
+    - '-S' as string
+    - '-D' as date
+    - '-B' as boolean
+- The default data type for molecular data in matrix format is **numeric**.
+User can append postfix to specify other data types to ensure the downstream calculation.

+#### Sheet naming convention

+- Clinical EVENT naming convention
+    - sheet name is used to determine the 'sheet_type', 'event_category', 'event_subcategory'.
+The delimiter is “-“.
+    - one example: EVENT-TREATMENT-RADIATION.
+- Molecular MATRIX naming convention
     - Sheet name is used to determine the 'sheet_type', 'data_type', 'dataset_name'.
 The delimiter is “-“.
-        - sheet_type could be [“PATIENT”, “PATIENTEVENT”, “SAMPLE”, “MATRIX”]
-            - i.e. PATIENTEVENT-RADIATION
-        - data_type could be [“EXPR”, “CNV”, “CNV_THD”, “MUT01”, "MUT", "METH", "METH_THD"]
+    - data_type could be [“RNA”, “GISTIC”, “GISTIC_THRESHOLD”, "MUT", “METH”, “METH_THD”]
-            - [“EXPR”, “CNV”, “CNV_THD”, “MUT01”] are interpreted as float number
+        - [“RNA”, “GISTIC”, “GISTIC_THRESHOLD”] are interpreted as float number
         - "MUT" is interpreted as strings.
         - “METH”, “METH_THD” are accepted, however the values need to be rolled up to gene-level and fit into the Molecular sheet format.
 Please be mindful of the size since so far oncoscape uploading tool only accept excel format.
     - data_name is unique identifier defined by users.
-        - Here are some sample sheet names: "PATIENT", "SAMPLE", "PATIENTEVENT-RADIATION`", "MATRIX-CNV-CNA", "MATRIX-CNV-log2CNA", and "MATRIX-EXPR-median".
+    - one example: MATRIX-EXPR-Agilent

-- PATIENT [required]
+## PATIENT [required]

 - Each row is one unique patient record.
-    - First column must be patient ID.
-The exact column name can be defined by users.
+- There must be a column named "patientId", representing patient identifier.

-- PATIENT EVENT
+## PATIENT EVENT

 - Each row is one unique patient event record.
-    - First column is patient ID
+- There must be a column named "patientId", which represents patient identification.
-    - Second column must be event start date.
+- There must be a column named "start", which represents event start date.
-    - Third column must be event end date.
+- There must be a column named "end", which represents event end date.
-    - Fourth column must be event type.
-    - Fifth column must be event subtype.
-Subtype values should be unique across the entire dataset and each subtype should match to only one type.

-- SAMPLE [Required] to create sample-mapping
+## SAMPLE [Required] to create sample-mapping

 - Each row is one unique sample record
-    - First column should be sampleID.
-The exact column name can be defined by users.
-    - Second column must be patientID.
-The exact column name can be defined by users.
+- There must be a column named "sampleId", which represents sample identification.
+- There must be a column named "patientId", which represents patient identification.

-- MATRIX-MOLECULAR
+## MATRIX-MOLECULAR

 - General rules:
     - Column names are sample names
     - Row names are marker names

-        - [0,0] defines 'marker_type' and 'subject_type'
-            - 'marker_type' could be 'Hugo', 'Entrez', etc...
-            - 'subject_type' could be 'Sample', 'Patient', etc...
-            - I.e. “Hugo_patient” “Hugo_sample”, “Entrez_sample”, “Protein_object” so far all sample-specific.
-Potentially can be expanded to patient-level data.
+## MUTATION

+- General rules:
+    - There must be a column named "sampleId", which represents sample identification.
+    - There must be a column named "gene", which represents gene name.
+    - There must be a column named "type", which represents the gene mutation type.